The Mistral Report: Invisible Affairs

 Also supports digital audio (PCM)!

-OSX Catalina binary version
+OSX 64-bit binary version

 Built and tested on a MacBook Air, this build will require OSX Catalina.
 Otherwise, it's precisely the same build as above.
+I can't test on Apple Silicon, but should work fine.

 Works on pretty much any device under the sun and doesn't require any special permission.
 Will also support casting to Chromecast or any Miracast-supporting device, external HDMI displays and external physical controllers for an optimal experience.
 To install it, follow the link at the bottom of the page.